dominikrys/dominikrys.github.io/README.md

 ## Notes

+### Technical

 - Built with [Hugo](https://gohugo.io/)

 - Hosted on [GitHub Pages](https://pages.github.com/)

   > Website deployed from the `docs` folder, so that the generated website and raw markdown is kept in one repo. `docs` is used as it's [the only deployment directory supported by GitHub Pages apart from root](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

+### Images

+- For blank covers, use dimensions of 2000x700.

+- Export [diagrams.net](https://app.diagrams.net/) diagrams with 500% zoom and 3 border radius.